HIRO-group/HIRO-group.github.io/_posts/research/2020-04-22-robotic-skin.md

 excerpt_separator: <!-- More -->
 ---

 Robots have been transitioning into human-populated environments and replacing physical separation from humans with complex perception and control software.
 However, current solutions are computationally expensive, prone to occlusion, and require a significant setup overhead.
-Robots are in need of compact, self-contained sensing of nearby space to provide inherently safe interactions.
+_Robots are in need of compact, self-contained sensing of nearby space to guarantee safety at all times, improve perception, and afford rich interactions with their environment and people._{:.color-banner}
 In this work, we present the first prototype of a flexible circuit for collaborative robotics embedded with an inertial measurement unit for kinematic calibration and a proximity sensor for obstacle detection and avoidance.
+<!-- More -->
 When a circuit is first placed on the surface of a robot, the exact location on the surface is unknown to the robot.
 To address this, we present a novel kinematic calibration algorithm to reduce manual setup time.

-<!-- More -->
-# Primary Objective
-{:.no_toc}
-Our longterm goal is to enable robots to sense their surroundings by adding distributed, heterogeneous sensors along the robot’s surface with a variety of sensing modalities.
-In order to efficiently utilize sensor information, we must develop a robotic controller that generates robust and safe robotic movement.
-We plan to achieve our goal in three ways:
-1. Create a flexible printed circuit board (PCB) that can be attached to any robotic arm and relay information about nearby objects to a robotic controller in a plug-and-play fashion.
-1. Develope a kinematic calibration algorithm to automatically, accurately locate each flexible PCB along a robot arm.
-This information is critical to ensure the robot knows where a sensor's information relates to on its surface.
-1. Formulate a robust controller that utilizes sensor information to plan trajectories that avoid collision and enable robots to work in close proximity with human collaborators.

 # Contents
 {:.no_toc}